-Note 14 describes the Bank's restructuring initiatives and provides information about the costs and liabilities associated with employee separations.
+Note 14 describes the Bank's restructuring initiatives and provides information about the costs and liabilities associated with employee separations and contract terminations.
 Costs and liabilities associated with enhanced pension benefits in connection with the restructuring activities for all of the Reserve Banks are recorded on the books of the FRBNY.

-The Bank had no significant restructuring activities in 2010 and 2009.
+The Bank had no significant restructuring activities in 2011 and 2010.